denisw160/CoffeeMonitor/coffeesensor_esp/README.md

 This module can be installed on a ESP8266 / NodeMCU.
 It starts the monitoring of the sensors (GPIO) and transmits the values to the MQTT broker.
 This module is written in the Arduino IDE.

+The data is send every two seconds.
+If you want another update interval, please change the variable INTERVAL.

 The connection of the hardware (sensors) can be found here (TODO LINK).

 You need the following libraries in your Arduino IDE.